No booking fees on the app

 Planning and booking

-1. How can I find cheap train tickets from Durham to Newcastle?
+How much does it cost for a train from Durham to Newcastle?

 Make full use of the TrainPal app or website.
 Our Train Journey Planner is an excellent online planning tool.
 Simply fill in the cities or stations you depart from and arrive at.
 Then check timetables and schedules, compare prices, consider direct routes, and see if there are food supplies or other amenities you need.
 You can get the best train route from Durham to Newcastle.